segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 <details markdown="1">
 <summary>Experiment More</summary>

 With AI doing the grunt work, I try out more frameworks and languages (example [here](https://segunakinyemi.com/blog/charlotte-third-places-tech-stack/)).
-I don't need to be an expert—but I do make sure I understand enough to check its work.
+I don't need to be an expert, but I do make sure I understand enough to check its work.
 If you're totally lost without AI, you're doing it wrong.

 </details>

 <details markdown="1">
 <summary>Level Up Your System Design</summary>

 AI can write code, but building reliable, scalable systems is still on us.
-I'm investing in [distributed systems](https://www.youtube.com/playlist?list=PLeKd45zvjcDFUEv_ohr_HdUFe97RItdiB) and [cloud design patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/) because that's where long-term value—and responsibility—lives.
+I'm investing in [distributed systems](https://www.youtube.com/playlist?list=PLeKd45zvjcDFUEv_ohr_HdUFe97RItdiB) and [cloud design patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/) because that's where long-term value, and responsibility, lives.
 No serious company is letting AI design critical infrastructure alone.
 Not when a hospital's life support system goes down, a bank's transaction engine freezes, an airline's flight routing crashes, or a power grid gets misconfigured.
 Someone has to answer for that.
 And "we let the AI do everything" isn't going to cut it.

 </details>